edvinli/AI-CBM/README.md

 | Clip text+image | 33.86 | 53.06 |
 | Bigram | 36.08 | 56.03 |
 | Bigram + clip image | 37.2 | 57.77 |

+This can be compared to mean human accuracy of 18.75%, where 32 humans tried to estimate the end prices using only images.